camelwater/Table-BOT/README.md

 # Table BOT

-Table BOT is a discord bot made to automate the process of scoring and tabling MKW private rooms, which is particularly useful for wars and lounge matches.
-It scrapes room data from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture, and additionally, provides tools to edit and correct tables.
+Table BOT is a discord bot made to automate the process of scoring and tabling Mario Kart Wii (MKW) private rooms, which is particularly useful for wars and lounge matches.
+It scrapes room data from www.wiimmfi.de/stats/mkwx and calculates scores for the teams and the players to create a table picture.Additionally, the bot provides several helpful commands to edit and correct tables.

 ## Important Information

-Here is some terminology that the bot uses:
+Here is some terminology that Table BOT uses:

 **rxx** - an eight character long room id beginning with an 'r' and followed by seven numbers or a four character long room name that begins with two letters followed by two numbers (based on www.wiimmfi.de/stats/mkwx website)\
 ex. **r3066483** or **TN67**